RocketMap/RocketMap/docs/extras/commandline.md

                             File containing a list of Pokemon to NOT encounter for more stats. [env var:
                             POGOMAP_ENCOUNTER_BLACKLIST_FILE]
+      -wwht WEBHOOK_WHITELIST, --webhook-whitelist WEBHOOK_WHITELIST
+                            List of Pokemon to send to webhooks.
+Specified as Pokemon ID. [env var: POGOMAP_WEBHOOK_WHITELIST]
+      -wblk WEBHOOK_BLACKLIST, --webhook-blacklist WEBHOOK_BLACKLIST
+                            List of Pokemon NOT to send to webhooks.
+Specified as Pokemon ID. [env var: POGOMAP_WEBHOOK_BLACKLIST]
+      -wwhtf WEBHOOK_WHITELIST_FILE, --webhook-whitelist-file WEBHOOK_WHITELIST_FILE
+                            File containing a list of Pokemon to send to webhooks.
+                            Pokemon are specified by their name, one on each line.
+                            [env var: POGOMAP_WEBHOOK_WHITELIST_FILE]
+      -wblkf WEBHOOK_BLACKLIST_FILE, --webhook-blacklist-file WEBHOOK_BLACKLIST_FILE
+                            File containing a list of Pokemon NOT to send towebhooks.
+Pokemon are specified by their name, one on each line. [env var:
+                            POGOMAP_WEBHOOK_BLACKLIST_FILE]
       -ld LOGIN_DELAY, --login-delay LOGIN_DELAY
                             Time delay between each login attempt. [env var:
                             POGOMAP_LOGIN_DELAY]